 The Assessment & Progress Team will use the SWRPRFA report to update the Resit Status Maintenance Form (SWARSIT) in Banner for the re-assessment period (or SFAREGS if the student is resitting as a carried module in the following session).
 This means that there will be no need for the students to apply online, but if they do, the Assessment & Progress Team will carry out checks and process the application.

 Schools need to adhere to the deadlines for submitting first attempt information to enable the Assessment & Progress Team to produce assessment timetables based on accurate data.
-Please refer to the Programmes and Assessment Timeline for key date information.
+Please refer to the current timeline (found on the Timelines for Programmes and Assessment webpage) for key date information.

-Questions often asked in relation to First Attempts:
+Questions often asked in relation to First Attempts and Resits:

 What do the codes on Banner mean?

 In Banner a number of status’ are used to indicate what attempt a student is taking.
 Before the students apply to retake their assessments, all module status’ are updated to indicate the student is eligible to a further attempt at that module.

 - RT – eligible to a further attempt at the module in the re-assessment period.
 This status is recorded on SWARSIT – Resit Status Maintenance Form.

 - CN – eligible to a further attempt at the module as a Carried Module, the following session.
 This status is recorded on SWAREGS – Student Course Registration Form.

 Once an application has been received from the student or via a SWRPRFA report from the school, the Banner records are updated accordingly to show the following: